BioDynaMo/biodynamo/doc/user_guide/index.md

 Please head over to our [installation/update instructions](/docs/userguide/installation) if you haven't installed BioDynaMo yet, or the installation is outdated.

-Execute `biodynamo -v` to check which version is installed on your system.
+Execute `biodynamo --version` to check which version is installed on your system.
-The version string will look like: `v0.9-82-g4c00f117`.
+The version string will look like: `v1.01.86-6e7b5441`.
 This is how you can interpret
-it: `vMAJOR.MINOR-ADDITIONAL_COMMITS-gCOMMIT_ID`
+it: `vMAJOR.MINOR.PATCH-SHA`.
+`SHA` is the git commit hash that can be used to check out the exact BioDynaMo version with `git checkout SHA`.

 ### Unstable API